xBlade58/smart-meter-platform-page/specification/2_DataModel/overview.md

 ## Actual Implementation of the data model

-In the following document, the MeterReading is visualized as a yaml structure.
+In the following document, the MeterReading is visualized as a YAML structure.

 ![ExampleOfMeterReading](./data/MeterReadingObject.yaml "ExampleOfMeterReading")